 A rescue operation by townspeople succeeded in pulling seven survivors from the wreckage before hypothermia or suffocation could claim them, but eight other individuals were found dead.

 The Lewes Avalanche remains Britain’s deadliest ever.

-Finally, the story of a horrific disaster befell the residents of Aberfan in Wales on 21st October 1966.
+The story of a horrific landslide that hit Aberfan in Wales on 21st October 1966.

 The village is nestled on the slopes of the Brecon Beacon mountain range where mining was an integral part of the economy.